 Many things can happen at airports.
 Breaking up couples, crying children, cute seniors, fashion bombs or disasters.

 Take out your camera or smartphone and get ready for some amazing random shots of everyday airport life and situations.
 Get some inspiration from these Instagram accounts and become a new social photographer: Airportstyles, Airportselfie.

-Not happy from any of these tips?
 There are plenty of other things to do at the airport – reading or buying a book which We Solo Travel highly recommends: sleeping, relaxing or thinking about your life – again highly recommended; or you can just spend some money in duty free shops which is not the best idea but not even the worst one.